 - Key conversations about IFCB community expectations for the NSF OOI (infrastructure and data), and what the NSF OOI expectations may be for the community.

-A draft agenda outline can be found here. (please note: the agenda is subject to change).
+An agenda outline can be found here.

 If you have any questions, please contact Holly Morin (holly@ooifb.org).
 Also, please note there is an IFCB Discourse Community where OOI IFCB Data users can share methods and results, troubleshoot data issues, and create a dialogue with their colleagues.